joe-speedboat/workshop.container/13 Containers.md

 This means we start a new container out of an image.

 ### --interactive --tty
 This means that the container does avoid to run in background.
-The tty reason which allocates a terminal makes sense if y
+The tty reason which allocates a terminal makes sense if you use the interactive option.
+You can see this options often in short form: <tt>-it</tt>

+### --rm
+This means that the container s
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjgzNTk3NjIsLTEyODAwMjQ5MzYsLT
-EzMDg1NjYzOV19
+eyJoaXN0b3J5IjpbMTc4MTQ2MDE2MSwtMTI4MDAyNDkzNiwtMT
+MwODU2NjM5XX0=
 -->